0xVolt/learn-next.js/static-pages-in-react/README.md

 ## Log

 ### Importing React into our project
+This is the quick and dirty way of setting up React.
+It's by no means the correct and intended way but this gets the job done, especially for the task at hand - static pages!

 Both React and ReactDOM are available over a CDN.
 [Here's where](https://legacy.reactjs.org/docs/cdn-links.html) how we import React into the project using the CDN in html.
 After you're done setting up a boilerplate webpage with html, css and js script files, copy the CDNs from the React documentation and import them into the html.

 Now, pulling in Babel to get the most out of React.
 After you import it, with any `<script>` tag, you can now have a tag that reads, `type="text/babel"`.